 as being dependent on space-time coordinates expressed as geographic (longitude, latitude and altitude) and time coordinates.

 1 Hector McNeill is director of SEEL-Systems Engineering Economics Lab.
+SEEL was established by McNeill in 1983 and it is now a specialized unit of the George Boole Foundation Limited.
 He is a graduate of Cambridge University and completed post-graduate studies at Cambridge and Stanford Universities.